brainy-minds/Jterator/README.md

 ```

 This will create your project folder and include skeletons for YAML descriptor files and modules.
 Now you can place your custom code into the module skeletons and define the pipeline in the .pipe file as well as input/output arguments in the corresponding .handles files.

-And shabam! you are ready to go...
+Now you are ready to go...

 To *check* your YAML descriptor files (.pipe and .handles), do: